gitdagray/react_redux_toolkit/README.md

 🚀 This repository shares ALL of the resources referenced during the React Redux Toolkit tutorial series.

+✨ Based on the ["Redux Essentials" tutorial](https://redux.js.org/tutorials/essentials/part-1-overview-concepts) in the official Redux Toolkit docs by Mark Erikson with some project additions and modifications along the way.

 ---

 ### 🎓 Academic Honesty